This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 This is a bigger RV with a total length of 32.5 feet.
 The dry weight is also a bit higher, coming in at 6,022 pounds, so you will need a bigger truck to tow this one.
 A perfect pick for families with kids, you’ll find double bunk beds hidden away in the back corner of this RV, as well as a queen bedroom in the front.

-We love the large slide that opens the space up, and the U-shaped dinette ensures there’s room for everyone at the table.
+We love the large slide that opens the space up, and the U-shaped dinette ensures there’s comfort and room for everyone at the table.

 Forest River Cherokee Wolf Pack Gold 27GOLD10